asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 Software is read many more times than it is written and it lives on longer than most people expect.
 Because of this we professional software developers have a responsibility to write readable and maintainable code.
 Certainly well-designed software will help both the readability and maintainability.
-But in addition to the design of software, the types of comments that exist in a codebase also have a large impact on its readability.
+But in addition to the software design, the types of comments that exist in a codebase also have a huge impact on its readability.

 I have spent a significant amount of time working in both codebases where the team took a "well commented" approach as well as a "self documenting" approach